Summary

 Needle drivers are used to grasp and guide the needle during suturing.
 They feature a locking mechanism and often have cross-hatched serrations (carbide inserts) for a secure needle grip.

-- Granularity: The cross-hatched serrations on the jaws are referred to as the "grain."
-The coarseness or fineness of the grain must be matched to the size of the needle being used.
+- The coarseness of the grain must be matched to the size of the needle.

 - Examples: Mayo-Hegar and Crile-Wood needle drivers